Canon SX730 vs Olympus TG-5

 |Sony WX800« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony WX800|

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the SX730 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The SX730 was replaced by the Canon SX730 HS, while the TG-5 was followed by the Olympus TG-6.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon SX730 vs Olympus TG-5

 So how do things add up?
 Is there a clear favorite between the Canon SX730 and the Olympus TG-5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot SX730 HS: